pipacs/o2/README.md

 ### Logging In

-To log in (or, to be more accurate, to link your application to the OAuth service), call the link() method:
+To log in (e.g. to link your application to the OAuth service), call the link() method:

     o1->link();